bolchisb/Plex-HomeMedia-Bundle/README.md

 Inside this repo you'll find a file names `env.mk`.
 Please edit this file with your volumes path.
 I recommend using `/appdata` if you have the hdd/ssd installed on your computer and `/sharedata` if you have attached a NFS share to your server.
 Also please update your user GID and UID.
 Set your timezone by updateing `TIMEZONE` environment variable.
 # Prepare server.
-On your Ubuntu server you need to make sure you have already installed the following packages unsing aptitude.
-Run each line on your server using sudo command.
+On your Ubuntu server you need to make sure you have already installed the following packages using aptitude.

 ```bash
 sudo apt install -y wget make curl